RavuAlHemio/poxymeter/README.md

 # Poxymeter

-An attempt to obtain readings from a newer CMS50 pulse oximeter without using the SpO2 Assistant application.
+An attempt to obtain readings from a newer CMS50 pulse oximeter (CMS50F and probably later models) without using the SpO2 Assistant application.

 ## Acknowledgements